 We are delighted to celebrate our pupils’ work and achievements in the country’s only academic journal dedicated to publishing university-style assignments authored by school pupils.
 Publishing original work is an important part of academia and we are excited to introduce our pupils not only to the world of research but also to the next stages of peer review and publication in academic journals.

-This edition features some of the most interesting and articulate work ever produced by pupils on The Scholars Programme and Uni Pathways, which demonstrate the power of learning to inspire.
-In his guest article, Sir Jonathan Phillips, Warden at Keble College Oxford, speaks his interesting insight into passion and precision, making decisions based of evidence rather than emotion.
+This edition features some of the most interesting and articulate work ever produced by pupils on The Scholars Programme and Uni Pathways, which demonstrates the power of learning to inspire.
+In his guest article, Sir Jonathan Phillips, Warden at Keble College Oxford, speaks about his interesting insight into passion and precision, making decisions based of evidence rather than emotion.